Oshane713/cryto-expert.io/README.md

 ## Ideas

 So due to the time contraints I wasnt able to make the full dashboard I wanted.
 I had many more ideas.
-Some of them are Allow wallet to include assets from the coins that was in the front page. allow user to add and remove assets for each and give a big total in the bottom as USD.
+Some of them are:
+*Allow wallet to include assets from the coins that was in the front page. allow user to add and remove assets for each and give a big total in the bottom as USD.

-Reorganize component structure: Some components I wouldve made completely unrelated and use rxjs to share data instead of @input @ouput
+*Reorganize component structure: Some components I wouldve made completely unrelated and use rxjs to share data instead of @input @ouput

-More testing.
+*More testing.
 This is my first time testing with Jasmine or any testing script for that matter.
 Based on some research I did some simple ones. would've Loved to go deeper and test other things like my service
-Design: Honestly this webapp couldve been much better looking especially the wallet. would've also made it responsive to different sizes.
+*Design: Honestly this webapp couldve been much better looking especially the wallet. would've also made it responsive to different sizes.
-Wouldve wanted my card to show more information like 7day change. and 1 month change.
+*Wouldve wanted my card to show more information like 7day change. and 1 month change.
 Didnt see that readily available on this api like on coinmarketcap